-Our business is directly and indirectly affected by conditions in the financial markets and economic conditions in the U.S., Europe, and Asia, and to a lesser extent elsewhere in the world.
-Our business is also sensitive to current and expected short-term rates, as well as the currency markets.
+Our business is directly and indirectly affected by conditions in the financial markets and economic conditions, particularly in the U.S. and to a lesser extent in Europe, and Asia.
+Our business is also sensitive to current and expected interest rates, as well as the currency markets.